Second Anglo-Sikh War: Siege of Multan

 On 14 September, Sher Singh's army openly rebelled at Multan.
 He did not join Mulraj however.
 He and Mulraj conferred at a carefully chosen neutral site, at which it was agreed that Mulraj would give some money from his treasury to Sher Singh's army, which would march north into the Central Punjab and ultimately rejoin Chattar Singh.
 Meanwhile, Whish was forced to raise the siege on 22 September.

 As the cold weather began in November, substantial contingents from the East India Company's armies at last took the field.
 A contingent from the Bombay Army (administered separately from the Bengal Army) had been ordered to reinforce Whish and besiege Multan.
 This force was delayed by a petty squabble over seniority and could arrive only when its first commander (who was senior to Whish and refused to serve under him) was replaced by a more junior officer.
 Whish's army was supplied and reinforced by sea and river transport up the rivers Indus and Chenab.
 Whish renewed the siege of Multan on 27 December, with 17,000 men and 64 guns.
 After a heavy bombardment the city was stormed on 2 January 1849.
 On 22 January, Mulraj surrendered the citadel.
 He was imprisoned for the remainder of his life.
 The ending of the siege allowed Whish, with large numbers of heavy guns, to reinforce the army under Sir Hugh Gough.

 The British loss during the siege was 210 killed and 910 wounded.

-Lahore Rebellion
+Lahore rebellion

 Battle of Rungur Muzl Fort

 Rungur Muzl fort was controlled by Sher Singh Attariwalla and was the first sign of revolt from the Lahore Durbar.
 The Sikhs from the army saw the British troops coming in and attacked them with full force.
 The Sikhs won the battle but soon they surrendered as there was a very small force.

+Siege of Shahpur Kandi Fort

+On the night of 14 August 1848, Wazir Ram Singh Pathania with his small Rajput army attacked the fort of Shahpur Kandi which was situated on the bank of river Ravi and held it, but after the siege of fort from 3 to 18 September 1848 by a strong force of John Lawrence from Hoshiarpur, he along with 400 of his band took shelter at Rasual (Gujrat) Camp of The Sikh Commander Sher Singh Attariwalla and Basakha Singh.